electron/electron/docs/api/frameless-window.md

 Uses custom drawn close, miniaturize, and fullscreen buttons that display when hovering in the top left of the window.
 These custom buttons prevent issues with mouse events that occur with the standard window toolbar buttons.
+This option is only applicable for frameless windows.

 ```javascript
 const {BrowserWindow} = require('electron')